cellarsandtraders/cellars/authtokens/README.md

 # AuthTokens API

 Endpoints for handling registration, logging in, logging out and authentication tokens.
 All POST data will be raw JSON.
+Once a user has authenticated, they will be identified by the HTTP Header Authentication, which contains their assigned session token.

-Errors simply contain a JSON object with a single attribute, `error`.
+Requests that result in errors have a response that will contain a JSON object with a single attribute, `error`.

 **Example Error Response**